jstarzon/Anime-GAN-Neural-network/README.md

 # ANIME-neural
 just quick test of my neural network analyzer

+Change this value in Anime-neural.py num_epochs = 100
+Higher value, better result.
+This value changes how much iterations training model does through dataset.

 ## What it does
 - Load pictures
 - Train model